Lupines and irises bring color to Lupine Hill this week. Along the edge, lilacs are fading while still offering their sweet scent.

 This Spiraea prunifolia or bridalwreath spiraea is a mound of white flowers.
 I’m uncertain of the exact cultivar.

-A favorite with pollinators, Centaurea montana or perennial cornflower has a penchant for spreading.
+A favorite with pollinators, Centaurea montana — also known as perennial cornflower and mountain bluet — has a penchant for spreading.
 I enjoy its clumps of purple flowers resembling sparklers, so I just pull them when they get too greedy or appear in odd places.

 Not much has changed in the pond lately, so I’ll skip that view today.